Paul DeJong Player Props: Cardinals vs. Giants

-The St. Louis Cardinals and Paul DeJong (.333 slugging percentage over his past 10 games, including one homer), take on starter Alex Cobb and the San Francisco Giants at Busch Stadium, Tuesday at 7:45 PM ET.
+The St. Louis Cardinals, including Paul DeJong (.231 on-base percentage in past 10 games, 70 points below season-long percentage), battle starter Anthony DeSclafani and the San Francisco Giants at Busch Stadium, Wednesday at 1:15 PM ET.

-In his most recent game, he notched a home run while going 2-for-4 against the Giants.
+In his previous game he had a hitless showing (0-for-4) against the Giants.

 Paul DeJong Game Info & Props vs. the Giants